 - What type of engraving do you want?
-Standard letters and numbers or special shapes and symbols would as well?
+(Standard letters and numbers or unique shapes and religious symbols as well?)

 - Material Type: The material used, typically marble or granite

-- Alignment: Upright monuments cost much more than flat grave markers
+- Alignment: Upright headstones cost much more than flat grave markers

-The table above compares total costs for various types of headstones: upright marble headstones, upright granite headstones, and flat grave markers.
+The table above compares total costs for various headstones: upright marble headstones, upright granite headstones, and flat grave markers.

 Total costs include the headstone itself, engraving, and installation.